Azure/azure-sdk-for-go/sdk/monitor/azquery/autorest.md

   - from: swagger-document
     where: $.definitions.batchQueryRequest.properties.headers
     transform: $["description"] = "Optional.
 Headers of the request.
 Can use prefer header to set server timeout, query statistics and visualization information.
 For more information, see https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/monitor/azquery#readme-increase-wait-time-include-statistics-include-render-visualization"
+  - from: swagger-document
+    where: $.definitions.batchQueryRequest.properties.workspace
+    transform: $["description"] = "Primary Workspace ID of the query"
+  - from: swagger-document
+    where: $.definitions.batchQueryRequest.properties.id
+    transform: $["description"] = "Unique ID corresponding to each request in the batch"
+  - from: swagger-document
+    where: $.parameters.workspaceId
+    transform: $["description"] = "Primary Workspace ID of the query.
+This is Workspace ID from the Properties blade in the Azure portal"

   # delete unused error models
   - from: models.go